Asakusa, Tokyo 浅草

 Asakusa has a large number of theaters, cinemas, amusement arcades, pachinko parlors, bars and restaurants, which attract both Tokyoites and people commuting in to the capital on the Tobu Isesaki Line from Gunma, Saitama and Tochigi Prefectures.

-Asakusa's biggest festival is the Sanja Masturi, which takes place in the third weekend in May, and includes over 100 mikoshi portable shrines, which are paraded through the local streets accompanied by geisha, lion dancers and lots of yakuza - Japanese gangsters - who are reported to control 70% of the mikoshi.
+Asakusa's biggest festival is the Sanja Matsuri, which takes place in the third weekend in May, and includes over 100 mikoshi portable shrines, which are paraded through the local streets accompanied by geisha, lion dancers and lots of yakuza - Japanese gangsters - who are reported to control 70% of the mikoshi.

-Sensoji Temple, Asakusa, Tokyo
+Sensoji Temple and Nakamise Street, Asakusa, Tokyo

 Pagoda and Main Hall of Sensoji Temple, Asakusa, Tokyo

 Asakusa's chief tourist draw is Sensoji Temple (popularly known as Asakusa Kannon Temple).
-It is the headquarters of the Sho-Kannon sect and is reputedly one of Tokyo's oldest temples, having been founded in 628.
+Sensoji is the headquarters of the Sho-Kannon sect and is reputedly one of Tokyo's oldest temples, having been founded in 628.

 Asakusa Guide continues below.